1r0nx/unveil/README.md

 ```
 The executable will be in dist/
-You can save it where ever you want and use it as a standard linux command!
+You can save it in /usr/bin/unveil and use it as a standard linux command!
 ```

 Or you can run the script normally